drumba/docs/trellis/deploys.md

 The chain works like this: `local machine` -> SSH via Ansible -> `remote server` -> Git clone -> `remote Git repository`

-See the [SSH Keys docs](https://roots.io/trellis/docs/ssh-keys/) on how to get your SSH key added to the `web` user which is the deploy user.
+See the [SSH Keys docs](https://roots.io/trellis/docs/ssh-keys/) on how to get your SSH key added to the `web` user which is the user Trellis deploys with.

 ### Example